Travel Insurance

 When it comes to travel insurance, pre-existing conditions are often excluded from coverage, aside from some select plans and instances.

-Due to the exclusion of pre-existing conditions, it can leave individuals who purchase travel insurance to wonder what pre-existing conditions are and how to know whether or not you have one to be prepared in the event of needing medical attention away from home.
+Due to this exclusion, it can leave individuals who purchase travel insurance wondering what pre-existing conditions are and how to know whether or not they have one, to be prepared in the event of needing medical attention away from home.

 What Is Considered a Pre-existing Condition?

-A pre-existing condition is generally defined as any health condition, whether known or unknown, that existed within an individual prior to the start date of their insurance policy.
+A pre-existing condition is generally defined as any health condition, whether known or unknown, that existed within an individual before the start date of their insurance policy.

 What Are Some Examples of Pre-existing Conditions?